-This creamy Japanese sesame seed dressing has become one of their favorite dressing of all time.
-Japanese cuisine is one of the kids favorite kinds of food.
+This creamy Japanese sesame seed dressing has become one of our favorite of all time.
+Japanese cuisine is one of the kids’ favorite kinds of food.
 We often get Japanese food and along with that comes that delicious Japanese salad.
-My kids love that dressing, so I had to make it at home for them.
+My kids love it, so I had to make it at home for them.
 I am sure once you try it, you will enjoy it just as much as we do.

-Here are the ingredients that make this delicious creamy Japanese sesame seed dressing.
+Here are the ingredients that make this salad dressing recipe so delicious.

 - 1/4 cup mayonnaise (veganaise for vegan version)